Zlatinsz/smack-omemo/documentation/extensions/omemo.md

 -------------
 smack-omemo has some configuration options that can be changed on runtime via the `OmemoConfiguration` class:

+* setFileBasedOmemoStoreDefaultPath sets the default directory for the FileBasedOmemoStore implementations.
 * setHardenMessageEncryption mitigates a security vulnerability found in an independent audit of the OMEMO protocol.
 This SHOULD stay set to true.
 * setIgnoreStaleDevices when set to true, smack-omemo will stop encrypting messages for **own** devices that have not send a message for some period of time (configurable in setIgnoreStaleDevicesAfterHours)
 * setDeleteStaleDevices when set to true, smack-omemo will remove own devices from the device list, if no messages were received from them for a period of time (configurable in setDeleteStaleDevicesAfterHours)